theodoremoreland/EssentialWorkers/README.md

 ## Overview

 An analysis for essential workers in Saint Louis, Missouri, and Illinois.
+Results are then displayed on an interactive map (via Mapbox) and various data tables.

 This repository is a _detached fork_, update, and redesign to `Saint Louis Regional Data Alliance's` [essential-workers](https://github.com/stlrda/essential-workers), which is a webpage illustrating demographic profiles (2018) of essential workers across Saint Louis, Missouri, and Illinois.